Charging in the vortex lattice of type-II superconductors

+The purposes of the present paper are twofold: (i) to develop a numerical method for calculating charging in the Abrikosov lattice \cite{Abrikosov57} of type-II superconductors within the AQC scheme incorporating both the Lorentz force and PPG terms; and (ii) to elucidate magnetic-field dependence of the vortex-core charge.
+To avoid numerical complexity as far as possible, we adopt the simplest model of $s$-wave pairing on a cylindrical Fermi surface with the field applied along the cylinder, where the SDOS terms does not contribute to charging at all due to the constant density of states \cite{OUK17}.
+We combine the methods developed in Refs.\ \cite{OUK17} and \cite{KUK16} to perform numerical calculations of charging in the Abrikosov lattice.

 This paper is organized as follows.
-In Sect. \ref{sec.II}, we present the formalism based on the AQC equations with the Lorentz and PPG forces in the Matsubara formalism, and show that the PPG force can be neglected in homogeneous superconductors.
-In Sect. \ref{sec.III}, we give numerical results for the charging in the vortex lattice of an $s$-wave superconductor with a cylindrical Fermi surface, and discuss the vortex-core charging due to the Lorentz and PPG forces.
-In Sect. \ref{sec.IV}, we provide a conclusion.
+In Sec.\ \ref{sec.II}, we present our formalism to study charging in superconductors based on the AQC equations.
+In Sec.\ \ref{sec.III}, we give numerical results on charging in the vortex lattice to clarify field dependence and relative magnitude of charging due to the Lorentz force and PPG terms.
+Section \ref{sec.IV} gives a conclusion.